 Jaymz lost his dearly beloved grandma that year (rest in peace) and received a humble inheritance.
-Through his mourning came a greater determination to lead a sober and more positive life.
+Through his mourning came a greater determination to excel in barbering.
 He thanked his grandma and invested in a secondhand barber chair and new tools (thank you Marty from John Wurzel & Co.!), and Janice threw her savings into a secondhand mirror and drew pictures to decorate the shop.
 Together, they set up a workstation in their spare bedroom in Caulfield South (many thanks to the landlord for allowing it!).
 Janice sacrificed nights of sleep to create and manage the website and social media accounts, and consistently promoted through unsponsored posts.
 Finally, their first client rang the doorbell.
-Janice and Jaymz jumped hysterically as they hugged and cried in disbelief, then realised their client was still outside.
+Janice and Jaymz jumped hysterically as they hugged and cried in disbelief, then realised their client was still waiting outside.
 Jaymz hurriedly fixed his composure, and probably looked a bit too smiley and desperate when he answered the door.
 Amazing thing is that the client (thank you Keith K.) still visits Silk Barbers from time to time!

 The first home barbershop setup with Jaymz' grandma's corner desk.

 Tendinitis and bursitis invited friends in 2017 - arthritis in both shoulders and Fibromyalgia.
 It was a mental battle for Jaymz to accept that he was to live with permanent partial impairment, and a chronic pain disorder that has no cure.
 Jaymz made a conscious decision to swallow his doubts, to stop applying for work at other barbershops, and to focus on Silk Barbers.
 Janice was his greatest inspiration to persevere, as he wanted to repay her for becoming his strength when he was unable to help around the house both physically and financially.
 Silk Barbers became his way to hold her up when his arms couldn't.